jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 89 11/13/2013

+- Made the unit information panel easier to read.

 Version 88 11/13/2013

 - Fixed a bug for one of the leaf counters for the world.